top of page

 Neurofeedback for targeting drug-induced symptoms

-This article was written by our trainer Maria Vittoria Zulli Targeting Anxiety Symptoms Recreational drugs can cause short and long-term anxiety symptoms, such as restlessness, fear, sleep disruption, and difficulty focusing.
+Targeting Anxiety Symptoms Recreational drugs can cause short and long-term anxiety symptoms, such as restlessness, fear, sleep disruption, and difficulty focusing.
 Physical symptoms like increased heart rate, breathing difficulties, high blood pressure and excessive sweating are also common.
-Stimulant drugs such as amphetamines and cocaine can exacerbate anxiety symptoms by speeding up heart rate and contributing t
+Stimulant drugs such as amphetamines and cocaine can exacerbate anxiety symptoms by speeding up heart rate and contributing to paranoia, which can worsen anxiety symptoms.
+Even after dis

 Apr 3, 20236 min read